forstmeier/johnforstmeier/content/notes/human-economic-element.md

 ---
 The main difference between **capitalism** and **socialism** is which end of the machine the human is on.
 For the former it’s at the _levers_ while for the latter it’s at the _tooltip_.

-> In one the human controls the cogs and in the other the human is a cog
+> In one the human controls the cogs and in the other the human is a cog.